 - Make a wish jars or dream jars for your family and friends.

-- Make Photo Globes – a snow globe with your child’s photo inside.
+- Make Photo Globes by placing your child’s photo inside a baby food jar.

 - Organize your spare change: each jar holds a different type of coin.